In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Spicy Jamaican black bean tostadas with peppers and nectarine slaw

-Gluten-Free Friendly, Dairy-Free, Soy-Free, Mediterranean, Lean & Clean, Vegan, Diabetes-Friendly, No Added Sugar, <600 Calories
+Gluten-Free Friendly, Dairy-Free, Soy-Free, Mediterranean, Lean & Clean, Vegan, Diabetes-Friendly, Spicy, No Added Sugar, <600 Calories

 2 Servings, 500 Calories/Serving

-Hop on the next plate to paradise!
-These tostadas will whisk you to the Caribbean with a smoky Jamaican spice blend and a tangy-sweet chicory and nectarine slaw.
+Time for a vacation?
+These tostadas will whisk you to the Caribbean with a smoky Jamaican spice blend and a sweet chicory-nectarine slaw.

 In your bag

 - 8 Mi Rancho 100% corn tortillas

 - ¼ pound organic sweet mini peppers